Published Jul 13, 2021

 Safety:

-As parents age, it’s important to ensure their homes are clear of hazards.
-Easy additions or fixes to prevent falls for older adults include but are not limited to:
+As parents age, it’s important to ensure their in home care setup is clear of hazards.
+Helpful additions or fixes to prevent falls for older adults include but are not limited to:

 • Clearing all cords, rugs, and other obstacles out of common walkways.